rakeshl4/rakeshl4.github.io/data/posts/2025/05/rag-with-tools.md

 **Step 7**: The LLM generates a final response to the user based on the result from the database plugin.
 **Step 8**: The user receives the formatted response, such as a table or summary, based on the query.

+## See it in action:

+You can find a .NET notebook on my [01-semantic-kernel-function-calling](https://github.com/rakeshl4/ai-examples/tree/main/01-semantic-kernel-function-calling) that demonstrates how function calling works using Semantic Kernel.
+The notebook includes an in-memory database to simulate the database plugin with functions to handle the specific queries.

 ## Conclusion

 In this post, we looked at how the RAG (Retrieval-Augmented Generation) pattern can be extended using a database plugin to handle queries that go beyond what semantic search alone can manage.
 By using a database plugin, we could execute custom queries and retrieve more targeted data.